Lepthy/glowing-journey/README.md

 3. Get list of attributes from the server (for the selector)
 4. Async the tornado server
 5. Add Dockerfile
+6. Use a real database (AWS.RDS, AWS.DDB)
-6. COMMIT EVERY STEP Q_Q
+7. COMMIT EVERY STEP Q_Q